Last updated : 19th May 2013

 We also meet our first female CI5 agent, Ruth Pettifer (Diana Weston), though she never really got the chance to get involved in the action.
 At least Cheryl Kennedy gets a great part here - and she plays it wonderfully.

-The scene in which the lads give Kathie a lift and then get "buzzed" by the Porsche has some terrific, crazy banter: "Are you two always like this?" / "Certainly not!
-We sometimes imagine people are following us!".
+The scene in which the lads give Kathie a lift and then get "buzzed" by the Porsche has some terrific, crazy banter.
 Very much an evolvement of the car scenes from first season stories but this time it goes on for several minutes.
 As noted elsewhere, one of the series' trademarks.

 The East End pub-singer scene is an interesting one (if hardly telegenic!) - much more akin to The Sweeney.